Kaoru Yosano: Political career

-Following the resignation of Prime Minister Yasuo Fukuda, Yosano announced his candidacy for the LDP presidency on September 8, 2008:
+Following the resignation of Prime Minister Yasuo Fukuda, Yosano announced his candidacy for the LDP presidency on 8 September 2008:

 "I believe politicians should never mislead the public by showing some rosy pictures.
 The LDP is facing the biggest crisis since its creation.
 I will contest the election with high spirits and the courage to lead Japan.
 Japan is going through a crisis.
 I will battle the situation for the benefit of the people."

-In the leadership election, held on September 22, 2008, Tarō Asō was elected with 351 of the 527 votes, while Yosano trailed in second place with 66 votes.
+In the leadership election, held on 22 September 2008, Tarō Asō was elected with 351 of the 527 votes, while Yosano trailed in second place with 66 votes.
 In Aso's cabinet, appointed on 24 September 2008, Yosano retained his post as Minister of Economic and Fiscal Policy.
-On February 18, 2009, with the resignation of Shoichi Nakagawa on the case of the G7 conference, he took office as Minister of Finance and Minister in charge of financial services.
+On 18 February 2009, with the resignation of Shoichi Nakagawa on the case of the G7 conference, he took office as Minister of Finance and Minister in charge of financial services.

-On April 4, 2010, Yosano, Takeo Hiranuma, Hiroyuki Sonoda, Takao Fujii and Yoshio Nakagawa announced their plans to leave the LDP to establish a new political party, the Sunrise Party of Japan.
-He left the Sunrise Party on 13 January 2011 to join the Naoto Kan's cabinet as Minister of Economic and Fiscal Policy.
+On 4 April 2010, Yosano, Takeo Hiranuma, Hiroyuki Sonoda, Takao Fujii and Yoshio Nakagawa announced their plans to leave the LDP to establish a new political party, the Sunrise Party of Japan.
+He left the Sunrise Party on 13 January 2011 to join the Naoto Kan's cabinet as Minister of State for Economic and Fiscal Policy.

 Yosano was known for advocating an increase in the consumption tax to reconstruct the nation's debt-ridden fiscal structure.
 After joining the DPJ government, he drew up the plans for the 2012 consumption tax increase.
-The legislation was passed through the House of Representatives on June 26, 2012 and passed the Upper House on August 10, 2012.
+The legislation was passed through the House of Representatives on 26 June 2012 and passed the Upper House on 10 August 2012.

 Personal life and death

 His hobbies included golf, making computers, photography, fishing, and playing Japanese board games.
 He was a Roman Catholic.

-It was announced on September 5, 2012, that he would not run for re-election as he was suffering from throat cancer and had difficulty speaking.
-Yosano died on May 23, 2017.
+It was announced on 5 September 2012, that he would not run for re-election as he was suffering from throat cancer and had difficulty speaking.
+Yosano died on 23 May 2017.